susam/dotfiles/centos-setup.md

   1. Go to *View* > *Status Bar*.
 Deselect *Show Status Bar*.
   2. Go to *View* > *Menu Bar*.
 Deselect *Show Menu Bar*.
-  3. Reboot the CentOS system to enable the Guest Additions features setup in the previous section and to confirm that the VM window remains minimal after a reboot.
+  3. Reboot the CentOS system to enable the Guest Additions features set up in the previous section and to confirm that the VM window remains minimal after a reboot.